scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 3. Next, the control service of the source AS combines up-path segments with the newly retrieved core-path segments.
 The control service then queries the control services of the remote core ASes in the destination ISD, to fetch down-path segments to the destination AS.
 To reach the remote core ASes, the control service of the source AS uses the previously obtained and combined up- and core segments.
 4. Finally, the control service of the source AS returns all retrieved path segments to the source endpoint.
 5. Once it has obtained all path segments, the source endpoint combines them into an end-to-end path in the data plane.
-6. The destination endpoint, once it receives the first packet, may revert the path in the received packet in order to construct a response.
+6. The destination endpoint, once it receives the first packet, MAY revert the path in the received packet in order to construct a response.
 This ensures that traffic flows on the same path bidirectionally.

 {{table-3}} below shows which control service provides the source endpoint with which type of path segment.